arsalan-motamedi/arsalan-motamedi.github.io/_pages/about.md

 Hi friend,

 Welcome to my website.
 This is Arsalan, a guy who likes dark green, often happy for no reason, and interested in problem solving.
 This is where I chose to share with you some scientific kind of stuff I find interesting.
-If you have any comment regarding about anything here, feel free to reach out!
+If you have any comment on my files, thoughts, or anything related to here, feel free to reach out!

 Here you can find my [CV](http://arsalan-motamedi.github.io/CV.pdf).